 Abundant surf, sun-soaked beaches, and world-class theme parks draw visitors year-round to Orange County.
 ‘The OC’ is it’s lovingly known, is located between Los Angeles and San Diego in California.
 Disneyland may be the main attraction for families visiting The OC, but the fun doesn’t have to end when you leave the Happiest Place on Earth.
-Here are a few more places to soak up family fun in the sun in Orange County with kids.
+Here are some great places to soak up family fun in the sun in Orange County with kids.
 Before, after, or instead of a trip to Disneyland.

 The Best of Orange County with Kids